-The Valley City State University Prior Learning Assessment Program encourages adult learners (generally twenty-five years of age or older) to apply learning received from life and work experiences toward a Valley City State University degree of their choice.
-The program offers an individual an alternate way to enter a college degree program.
+The Valley City State University Prior Learning Assessment Program encourages adult learners (must be out of high school for 5 years) to apply learning received from life and work experiences toward a Valley City State University degree of their choice.
+The program offers an individual an alternate way to enter or complete a college degree program.
 This type of learning is often referred to as experiential learning or prior learning.
-The program also provides the non-traditional adult student with information about career planning and portfolio development.
+The program also provides the non-traditional adult student with information about career planning.

-The Prior Learning Assessment Program, administered through the Office of the Vice President for Academic Affairs, is based on principles of good practice developed by the Council for Adult and Experiential Learning.
+The Prior Learning Assessment Program, administered through the Ofï¬ce of the Vice President for Academic Affairs, is based on principles of good practice developed by the Council for Adult and Experiential Learning (CAEL).
 Valley City State University holds an institutional membership in this organization.

-- The student arranges for credits through the College-Level Education Program (CLEP), challenge tests, transfer, the military, and other sponsored, recognized methods.
+2. The student may arrange for credits through the College-Level Education Program (CLEP), challenge tests, transfer credit, the military (ACE), and other sponsored, recognized methods.

-- The student prepares and submits the portfolio for evaluation for experiential credit awards.
-The time goal for an adult learner to submit a completed portfolio is one year from the end of the quarter that the learner was enrolled in the Career Planning and Portfolio Development class.
-However, extensions have been granted to students who find time constraints in preparing or submitting a portfolio within the allotted time period.
+3. The student prepares and submits the portfolio for evaluation for experiential credit awards.
+The time line for an adult learner to submit a completed portfolio is one year from the end of the semester that the learner was enrolled in UNIV 180.

-- The Vice President for Academic Affairs makes a final determination, notifies the student, and instructs the Registrar to grant experiential learning credits.
+5. The Vice President for Academic Affairs makes a ï¬nal determination on the awarding of credits.

-Faculty members, during the credit request evaluation procedure, may do so one of the following:
+Faculty members, during the credit request evaluation procedure, may do one of the following:

 Faculty members may also, in some instances, assist an individual student in attaining minimum course standards through the use of Special Topics courses.
-When using Special Topics course numbers 495, 395, 295, and 195 for the Prior Learning Assessment Program, a form entitled SPECIAL TOPICS APPROVAL, PRIOR LEARNING ASSESSMENT PROGRAM should be used.
-The form must be approved by the instructor, the division chair, and the Vice President for Academic Affairs.
-This form is available in the offices of the PLA Coordinator and the Vice President for Academic Affairs.
+Use the special topics course numbers 499, 399, 299, and 199.
+The form must be approved by the instructor, the department chair, and the Vice President for Academic Affairs.

 Any student who disagrees with the evaluation of an individual course request may appeal the decision through the following procedure: